medialab/xan/docs/LOVE_LETTER.md

 But of course, CSV is terrible if you are only interested in specific columns because you will indeed need to read all of a row only to access the part you are interested in.

 Column-oriented data format are of course a very good fit for the dataframes mindset of R, pandas and such.
-But critics of CSV coming from this set of pratices tend to only care about use-cases where everything is expected to fit into memory.
+But critics of CSV coming from this set of practices tend to only care about use-cases where everything is expected to fit into memory.

 ## 5. CSV can be appended to